iamgweej/iamgweej.github.io/_posts/2020-06-19-async-explorer.markdown

 Have you ever looked up into the stars and wondered, "How the fuck is that feature implemented"?
 In this series, I'll (hopefully) dive into the implementation of coroutines for several (compiled) programming languages.

 A short disclaimer: I'm not too sharp on the details of some (or actually any) of these implementations.
-Most of this will just be me rambling and looking at compiler source code/the output of [godbolt](https://godbolt.org/).
-I try really hard to validate every claim I'll post here, but some mistakes are sure to sneak their way into one of these.
+Most of this will just be me rambling and looking at compiler source code/the output of [the Godbolt Compiler Explorer](https://godbolt.org/).
+I'll try to validate every claim I'll post here, but some mistakes are sure to sneak their way into one of these.
 Feel free to point them up and I'll fix them as soon as I can.

 ## Purpose